jfalcou/eve/doc/internals/algo.md

 Many algorithms require some form of `while(f != l)` loop.
-However, with SIMD, even this simple operation is non trivial. **EVE** algorithm building-blocks provide implementation for the most frequent loop structure.
+However, with SIMD, even this simple operation is non trivial. **EVE** algorithm building-blocks provide implementation for the most frequent loop structures.
 Those loops can then customized and reused without having to care about the actual range type used.
 For example, eve::mismatch is implemented as a customized call to eve::find.

 ## Ranges or Iterators